hershellayton95/typescript/README.txt

-Typing arrays
+Read only arrays

-Add types for the arrays in exercise-1-typing-arrays-start.ts.
+Prevent the arrays from being modified in exercise-2-read-only-arrays-start.ts.